 The on-screen log should now read 'BACKUP has been completed… !'.
 Press any key to return to the Solid Business Central™ program.

 - The last step is to verify that the backup was completed successfully by returning to [START / Computer].
 This time, open the USB Flash Drive listed under 'Devices with Removable Storage'.
-In here, there should be a backup file reflecting the backup type selected ('GMDAY' for a Daily Backup, or 'GMFULL' for a Full Backup).
+Here, there should be a backup file reflecting the backup type selected ('GMDAY-X' for a Daily Backup or 'GMFULL-Y' for a Full Backup, where X is the day of the week and Y is the month of the year).
 Right-click on this file and select 'Properties'.
 Verify that the 'Modified' date is today's date.
 If not, then the backup was not completed successfully.

 Once the backup has been completed and confirmed, remove the USB Flash Drive, and store it in a safe place, preferably off-site or in a fireproof safe.